How to create a privacy policy for your facebook page

 Here are some of the key privacy issues that impact freelancers, contractors and other solo business owners.

 From project files to client emails, you can be liable for the loss or breach of any client information collected and held by your business.
-If the GDPR applies to your business, you could also be penalised for failing to comply with strict requirements around the collection and management of personal data (read our earlier blog post on the difference between business and personal data).
+If the GDPR applies to your business, you could also be penalized for failing to comply with strict requirements around the collection and management of personal data (read our earlier blog post on the difference between business and personal data).

 To avoid putting yourself or your clients at risk, you should conduct an audit of the types of personal data being collected and how and where it is stored by your business.
 Data may be spread out across any devices, cloud storage or SaaS apps you may use, each of which may provide access to third parties and have differing levels of data security.